How It Works

 Today, many of us live in the most atomized societies in human history, which makes our lives less secure and undermines our ability to organize together to change unjust conditions on a larger scale.
 We are put into competition with each other for survival, and we are forced to rely on hostile systems for the things we need.
 In this context, mutual aid -- where we choose to help each other out, share things, and put time and resources into caring for the most vulnerable -- is a radical act.
 It's how we build solidarity and enable real positive change to take root and grow.

-Partners pay yearly dues of $60 ($5/month) to join, and can sign up on the website or by visiting the cafe.
+Partners pay yearly dues of $120 ($10/month) to join, and can sign up on the website or by visiting the firehouse and finding a QR code for joining.
 The dues are used to make sure operations go smoothly, to pay the rent, and to maintain equipment and property.
-It can also be used to fund projects and additional partner benefits.
+In the future, they may also be used to fund projects and additional partner benefits.

 Partners currently receive many benefits:

 Not that we see it as a "benefit," since inclusivity should simply be the way things are.
-We design our systems of living with a commitment to including all.
+But it's important to note that we design our society with a commitment to including all.
 We work together to dismantle internalized systems of oppression and keep each other accountable.
 We support and center our most vulnerable and our most oppressed members of the community and society at large.
-We support a vegan and compassionate vegetarian menu to fight climate change and to reduce suffering in the world.

 Soupçon seeks to offer direct assistance to those experiencing life difficulties.
 In a time when many people don't have other places to turn, Soupçon will listen to community needs.
 We will work to meet those needs and support the well-being of our community.